-Engine Misfire Symptoms
+Top 6 Engine Misfire Symptoms

 There are several different symptoms that you may notice when it comes to engine misfirings.
-Here are some of the most common symptoms.

 1. Rough Acceleration

-These misfires do often come under load from the engine, and you have the most load on the engine when you are accelerating on higher RPMs and higher gears.
-Rough acceleration is a typical sign of that your engine is misfiring.
+These misfires do often come under load from the engine, like when you are accelerating hard.
+The most common situation to notice misfires is on high gears, low RPM, and the accelerator to the floor.
+Rough acceleration is a typical sign that your engine is misfiring.

 2. Rough Idle

 Sometimes, the engine will misfire on idle also; your engine sensors will get faulty values, and the air-fuel mixture will get messed up.
-This can cause a very uneven idle which can jump up and down and the engine may also shut off on idle.
+This can cause a very uneven idle, which can jump up and down, and the engine may also shut off on idle.

-When one or more cylinder is not firing correctly, the engine will become unbalanced, and this can cause heavy vibrations inside your cabin on acceleration or at idle.
+When one or more cylinder is not firing properly, the engine will become unbalanced, and this can cause heavy vibrations inside your cabin on acceleration or at idle.

 4. Check Engine Light

-When the engine control unit receives the data, it will decide if the problem is serious or not.
-If the problem is occurring several times, the engine control unit will light up the check engine light, to notify you that something is not right so you can get it repaired.
+When the engine control unit receives the data, it will decide if the problem is severe or not.
+If the problem is occurring several times, the engine control unit will light up the check engine light to notify you that something is not right so you can get it repaired.

 5. Slow Acceleration

-Overly lean or rich mixtures can cause lowered acceleration and even put your car into limp mode, which will cause the vehicle not to rev past 3500 rpm’s, and it will shut off the boost pressure from the turbocharger.
+Overly lean or rich mixtures can cause lowered acceleration and even put your car into limp mode, which will cause the vehicle to not rev over 3500 rpm’s, and it will shut off the boost pressure from the turbocharger.

 6. Engine Sound Changed

 If your 4-cylinder engine is misfiring on one cylinder, it may sound like a three-cylinder engine.
-If your car’s sound is extraordinary strange, it’s most likely misfires that you can hear.
+If your car’s sound is extraordinary, it’s most likely misfires on every cycle that you can hear.

-Common Engine Misfire Causes
+7 Common Engine Misfire Causes

-Well, from my experience of over ten years in cars, here are the most common causes of engine misfires: Ranked from the most common to the least common.
+Well, from my experience of over ten years with car repairs, here are the most common causes of engine misfires: Ranked from the most common to the least common.

-1. Bad Ignition Coil/distributor if You Have an Old Car
+1. Bad Ignition Coil/Distributor if You Have an Old Car

 The most common problem when it comes to misfires is the ignition coil.
-Some vehicles have a separate ignition coil on each spark plug, while some cars have one coil with a spark cable to each spark plug.
+Some vehicles have a separate ignition coil on each spark plug, while some cars have one coil with a sparking cable to each spark plug.

 2. Bad Spark Plug

 The second most common cause of a misfire is bad spark plugs.
-The spark plugs fire up up your cylinders, and they can get worn over time.
-Spark plugs are often very cheap and in most cases easy to replace.
+The spark plugs fire up your cylinders, and they can get worn over time.
+Spark plugs are often very cheap and, in most cases, easy to replace.

 3. Intake Manifold Gasket Leaks

 So, if you have an older engine, you might want to check this.
-If you have a newer car, check for any other signs of leaks around the intake manifold gasket or the intake.
+If you have a newer car, it is probably worth checking for any other signs of leaks around the intake manifold gasket or the intake.
 Check for broken vacuum hoses.

 4. Low Fuel Pressure

-Low fuel pressure could be caused by a faulty fuel pressure regulator, a defective fuel pump or a clogged fuel filter.
-Low fuel pressure will cause a lean mixture in your engine which will result in misfires on all cylinders.
+Low fuel pressure could be caused by a faulty fuel pressure regulator, a defective fuel pump, or a clogged fuel filter.
+Low fuel pressure will cause a lean mixture in your engine, which will result in misfires on all cylinders.